 Daniel Biaggi is an award-winning and internationally connected opera executive and producer.
 A believer in the transformational power of live performances, Daniel works closely with organizations to bring communities together through stimulating productions as well as inspiring education and engagement programs.
 He has a proven track record of impactful artistic planning and casting, successful fundraising, Board development, and community engagement initiatives.
 He is an accomplished public speaker and loves leading audiences as an event emcee.

 In 2019, Daniel founded Biaggi Arts Consulting after over 15 years in leadership positions in the opera and classical performing arts industry.
 Daniel is Creative Consultant and Project Director for Drax Productions, for which he scouts investment opportunities for TV shows, feature films, and commercial theatrical productions.
+Broadway credits for Drax Productions include a new Drama Desk Award-winning and Tony Award nominated adaptation of Charles Dickens’ A Christmas Carol.
 Recent projects include After/Glow produced by Helio Arts, and a new TV cooking series titled Diary of a Lousy Cook.
-Daniel is currently developing a TV documentary series about the ‘behind the scenes drama’ of the opera world.
-Broadway credits for Drax Productions include a new Drama Desk Award-winning and Tony Award nominated adaptation of Charles Dickens’ A Christmas Carol.
+Biaggi Arts and Kevin Newbury Productions are currently developing a TV documentary series called OPERATIC about the lives of some of the most outspoken artists of the opera world.
+Daniel also produced a staged reading of Michael Raver’s new play CONTROL in New York, and co-produced the White Christmas music video of American soul singer/songwriter Morgan James together with Up Until Now Collective.

 From June 2018 until February 2022, Daniel served as Artistic Advisor to the Atkins Young Artists Fellowship at the Mariinsky Theater in Saint Petersburg, Russia.
 He advised the Fellowship leadership on curriculum planning, faculty selection, and oversaw the audition process for the incoming 2021-2022 season Fellows.